 designing a membership site

-These projects are something with an “publish” date, but something that will bring in consistent FINANCES.
-I recommend having two of these in the works during all four production phases, simply because each will move your forward and keep you excited with your work throughout the year.
+These projects are something with a “publish” date, but something that will bring in consistent FINANCES.
+I recommend having two of these in the works during all four production phases, simply because each will move your forward and keep you excited about your work throughout the year.